ReadMe for Robocode

 You can read more details here:

-If you discover an issue with Robocode you are encouraged to report it as soon as you discover it.
-The sooner the better.
+If you discover an issue with Robocode, you are encouraged to report it as soon as possible.
+The sooner, the better.

-A bug report should be reported on the Bugs page on the SourceForge site for Robocode.
-Each bug report will be prioritized among other bug reports depending on its impact on the game.
+Bug reports should be submitted on the Bugs page on the SourceForge site for Robocode.
+Each bug report will be prioritized based on its impact on the game.

-It will be a great help if you describe the necessary steps to make to reproduce the issue.
-You are very welcome to provide a screenshot, source code or anything else that will show the bug.
-It is also a very good idea to write which OS and version of both Robocode and Java you are using.
+It will be very helpful if you describe the steps needed to reproduce the issue.
+You are welcome to provide screenshots, source code, or anything else that will demonstrate the bug.
+It is also a good idea to include information about which operating system and versions of both Robocode and Java you are using.

-If you are a registered user at SourceForge (register here you will be able to add a "monitor" to your bug report.
-This way you will be able to receive notifications when someone adds comments to your report, but will also be able to better track the current status of the bug, e.g. when the bug is fixed and with which version of Robocode the fix is available.
+If you are a registered user at SourceForge (register here), you will be able to add a "monitor" to your bug report.
+This way, you will receive notifications when someone adds comments to your report and be able to better track the current status of the bug, such as when it is fixed and in which version of Robocode the fix will be available.

-If you are a developer yourself and have a good idea of how the bug can be fixed, you are more than welcome to do so by providing a pull request at GitHub.
-By fixing the bug, you will become a contributor to Robocode yourself.
+If you are a developer and have a good idea of how the bug can be fixed, you are welcome to provide a pull request on GitHub.
+By fixing the bug, you will become a contributor to Robocode.
 You can learn more about how to contribute here.
-Note that we accept bug fixes under the terms of EPL.
+Note that we accept bug fixes under the terms of the EPL.

-If you got an idea for a new feature or improvement for Robocode, you are very welcome to share your idea by summiting a feature request or start a discussion on the Robocode Application Developers group.
+If you have an idea for a new feature or improvement for Robocode, you are welcome to share your idea by submitting a feature request or starting a discussion on the Robocode Application Developers group.

-A feature request should be put on the Feature Requests on the SourceForge site for Robocode.
-Each feature request will be prioritized among other feature requests.
+Feature requests should be submitted on the Feature Requests page on the SourceForge site for Robocode.
+Each feature request will be prioritized among other requests.

-Note that if the feature is a big change to the game, e.g. change the robot behaviour, it might not be accepted, as Robocode is being used for competitions like e.g. the LiteRumble.
+Note that if the feature represents a major change to the game (such as changing robot behavior), it might not be accepted, as Robocode is used for competitions like LiteRumble.

-It will be a great help if you describe your idea in detail, and how you think it could be implemented into Robocode.
-For example, will it be possible to extend an existing feature with your idea?
+It will be very helpful if you describe your idea in detail and explain how you think it could be implemented in Robocode.
+For example, would it be possible to extend an existing feature with your idea?

-If you are a developer yourself and have a good idea of how the feature could be implemented, you are more than welcome to do so if the feature is being accepted.
-By implementing the feature, you will become a contributor to Robocode yourself.
+If you are a developer and have a good idea of how the feature could be implemented, you are welcome to implement it if the feature is accepted.
+By implementing the feature, you will become a contributor to Robocode.
 You can learn more about how to contribute here.
-Note that we accept implementations under the terms of EPL.
+Note that we accept implementations under the terms of the EPL.

-News about Robocode is put on the blog spot for Robocode.
-Here it is possible to subscribe to an RSS feed to receive news about Robocode.
+News about Robocode is posted on the blog for Robocode.
+You can subscribe to an RSS feed to receive news about Robocode:

 The RoboWiki can be followed on Twitter as well:

-If you want to contribute to Robocode with e.g. a new feature or bug fix, you should start by reading the Developers Guide for building Robocode.
+If you want to contribute to Robocode with a new feature or bug fix, you should start by reading the Developers Guide for Building Robocode.

-Note that we accept code changes under the terms of EPL.
+Note that we accept code changes under the terms of the EPL.

-There exist no or little documentation about the internals of Robocode, and the codebase will need to be examined as a contributor to get an insight into how Robocode is implemented.
-Thus, it required a skilled Java developer to figure out how Robocode is put together.
+There is little documentation about the internals of Robocode, and the codebase will need to be examined as a contributor to gain insight into how Robocode is implemented.
+This requires a skilled Java developer to understand how Robocode is structured.

 Robocode is divided into several modules.
 You can read Pavel Savara's blog post to get a good overview of Robocode here:

-Help for Robocode internals can be provided through the Robocode Application Developers where you can register yourself, and start up a new topic.
-This is the best way of getting information and asking about details for the internals in Robocode.
+Help for Robocode internals can be provided through the Robocode Application Developers group, where you can register and start a new topic.
+This is the best way to get information and ask about details regarding Robocode internals.

-If a contribution is a somewhat small change to involves under 10 files, then the preferred way is to do a pull request at GitHub.
+If a contribution is a relatively small change involving fewer than 10 files, the preferred method is to create a pull request on GitHub.

-Your pull request will be reviewed and tested out before being accepted and merged into Robocode.
-Also, note that additional work might be done by other Robocode developers to finalize the work or make some adjustments.
+Your pull request will be reviewed and tested before being accepted and merged into Robocode.
+Note that additional work might be done by other Robocode developers to finalize the contribution or make adjustments.